 Broadband 101

-The Commonwelath of Virginia and the Federal Communications Commission (FCC) define broadband as access to internet speeds at 100 megabits per second (Mbps) download and 20 Mbps upload.
+The Commonwealth of Virginia and the Federal Communications Commission (FCC) define broadband as access to internet speeds at 100 megabits per second (Mbps) download and 20 Mbps upload.

 What is the difference between "unserved" vs. "underserved"?

-While Virginia and the FCC have differing definitions for "unserved", Virginia doesn't define "underserved" for broadband.
+While Virginia and the FCC have differing definitions for "unserved", Virginia doesn't define "underserved" for broadband/internet.
 Unfortunately, they are incorrectly used interchangeably.

 What is the difference between last-mile and middle-mile broadband?